Inverse trigonometric functions

 Inverse functions of sin, cos, tan, etc.

 In mathematics, the inverse trigonometric functions (occasionally also called antitrigonometric, cyclometric, or arcus functions) are the inverse functions of the trigonometric functions, under suitably restricted domains.
 Specifically, they are the inverses of the sine, cosine, tangent, cotangent, secant, and cosecant functions, and are used to obtain an angle from any of the angle's trigonometric ratios.
 Inverse trigonometric functions are widely used in engineering, navigation, physics, and geometry.

 Notation

 For a circle of radius 1, arcsin and arccos are the lengths of actual arcs determined by the quantities in question.

+Comparisons of sin x (black), sin^{[−1]}x (blue), (sin x)^{−1} (red) and sin (x^{−1}) (green) graphs from −2π to 2π.

-Several notations for the inverse trigonometric functions exist.
-The most common convention is to name inverse trigonometric functions using an arc- prefix: arcsin(x), arccos(x), arctan(x), etc. (This convention is used throughout this article.)
+There are several notations for the inverse trigonometric functions.
+The most common uses the prefix arc-: arcsin(x), arccos(x), arctan(x), etc. (This convention is used throughout this article.)
 This notation arises from the following geometric relationships: